BICCN/CellCensusMotorCortex/README.md

 #### Techniques and methods
+The following papers are referenced techniques other than those in the companion papers.

 ##### Transcription
 - [Shared and distinct transcriptomic cell types across neocortical areas, Tasic et al, 2018](https://www.nature.com/articles/s41586-018-0654-5)